pymupdf/PyMuPDF/docs/page.rst

 .. [#f1] If your existing code already uses the installed base name as a font reference (as it was supported by PyMuPDF versions earlier than 1.14), this will continue to work.

 .. [#f2] Not all PDF reader software (including internet browsers and office software) display all of these fonts.
-And if they do, the difference between the **serifed** and the **non-serifed** version may hardly be noticable.
+And if they do, the difference between the **serifed** and the **non-serifed** version may hardly be noticeable.
 But serifed and non-serifed versions lead to different installed base fonts, thus providing an option to be displayable with your specific PDF viewer.

 .. [#f3] Not all PDF readers display these fonts at all.
 Some others do, but use a wrong character spacing, etc.